-A majority of our component sales are direct to large OEM customers through our factory-based sales and marketing professionals supported by engineers working in concert with field salespeople and independent manufacturer's representatives.
-We select manufacturer's representatives based on special skills in certain markets or relationships with current or potential customers.
+A majority of our component sales are direct to large OEM customers through our factory-based sales and marketing professionals supported by engineers working in concert with field salespeople and independent manufacturer's

 In addition to sales to large OEM customers, a substantial portion of our Security Products sales are made through distributors.
 We have a significant North American market share of cabinet lock security product sales as a result of the locksmith distribution channel.
 We support our locksmith distributor sales with a line of standardized products used by the largest segments of the marketplace.
 These products are packaged and merchandised for easy availability and handling by distributors and end users.